Musings on Unemployment

 Even Average wages have not yet adjusted to the lower levels of NGDP

 I’m not such which of these explanations is the best, and even if all of them taken together explain the full degree of unemployment.
 In 2009, I was strongly on the side of “nominal shocks”.
 Now, I’m not so sure, as I think it should have been long enough for most wages, debt and other contracts to adjust to the lower price level.
 On a longer trend, it’s clear to me that technology must be playing some role, as low skilled workers have had stagnant wages for so long there must be real force behind it.
 Markets are not so inefficient that they would underprice a commodity for several decades.
 And if low skill workers really were underpriced, why are firms so hesitant to hire them?
 Shouldn’t firms be on their doorsteps begging them to work?
 Sadly, high unemployment suggests those workers are overpriced, not underpriced.
-I just hope we don’t move to the two tier labor market like Europe, with massive, brutal unemployment for vast swathes of the population and highly paid, legally protected jobs for the other half.
+I just hope we don’t move to the two tier labor market like Europe, with massive unemployment (or low wages and temporary work) for vast swathes of the population and highly paid, legally protected jobs for the elites.